Vegetarians in Paradise/Vegetarian/Vegan Halloween Party Menu

 To turn Mashed Goblin's Guts into delicious open-faced sandwiches, spread the hummus over 4 to 6 slices of whole grain bread.
 Top each with slices of tomato and arrange slices of vegan cheese on top.
 Broil briefly to melt the cheese, and cut the open-faced sandwiches into quarters for easy handling.
 Serves 4 to 6.

 Halloween's black and orange colors, set the scene for a black and orange salad that centers on carrots and wild rice.
 Dotted with golden and black raisins and seasoned with lemon and spices, the salad becomes a flavorful accompaniment to the meal.
-Wild rice is available at natural food markets and some chain groceries.
-As an added enhancement, you may want to dress the salad with Rattlesnake Venom Dressing.
+As an added enhancement, you may want to dress the salad with the deliciously tangy Rattlesnake Venom Dressing.

 Black Rice, Carrot & Raisin Salad